 It is outside of hurricanes and tropical storms range.

 Panama is a beautiful and very biodiverse country, touched by two oceans, with hills and mountains covered by rain forest, and surrounded by numerous tropical islands.
 All packed in a small, accessible territory.

 Fruit and vegetables taste good, fish and seafood is abundant and not affected by ciguatera.

 We have an option to continue towards the Pacific if we decide to, or alternatively, to explore the Caribbean side of Central America

 THE WINDWARD PASSAGE ROUTE

 Once picked our destination, we had to figure out which way to go.
 If you know something about sailing you understand that the obstacles involved are not only the visible ones.
 Weather patterns have a paramount influence over the possible routes, and they have to be taken into account to foresee which type of trip to expect.

 The first important call to make was wether passing Cuba to the east or the west.
 Panama lies due south of Florida and the long and tall island of Cuba sits right in the way.
 Predominant winds and currents flow E to W fueled by the Atlantic trade winds, making it inevitable to beat upwind: you can either do it earlier, through the Bahamas all the way to the Windward passage, or later, once past the western tip of Cuba; you can face the fierce but steady Atlantic Ocean or try your chances with the capricious Caribbean Sea.

 We opted for the Windward Passage route even if the one along the south of Cuba had its attractive and advantages.
-We thought the Bahamas way could be faster, and considering that it was already that the end of April and we were approaching the beginning of Hurricane season time was a factor to take into account.
+We thought the Bahamas way could be faster, and considering that it was already the end of April and we were approaching the beginning of Hurricane season time was a factor to take into account.